informatics-isi-edu/deriva-docker/README.md

 ### Setup Environment

 Use the provided `utils/generate-env.sh` script to generate one or more `.env` files.
 The `env` file is a set of parameters that are used to control both the composition (i.e., one or more Docker Compose profiles) of the container stack and certain aspects of each container's runtime configuration.

+#### Note: The following setup commands are meant to be executed from within the `deriva-docker` base directory.

 ```bash
 ./utils/generate-env.sh
 ```

-Invoked without arguments, the command above will generate an environment-specific `localhost.env` config file, located at `~/.deriva-docker/env/localhost.env`, using the
-`test` environment profile.
-This profile includes the entire container stack, including test users and a test catalog #1 running under the hostname `localhost`.
+Invoked without arguments, the command above will generate an environment-specific `localhost.env` config file, located at `~/.deriva-docker/env/localhost.env`, using the `test` environment profile.
+This profile includes the entire container stack (as well as the Jupyter stack), including a local Keycloak IDP and a test catalog #1 running under the hostname `localhost`.

 ##### User credentials (Test profile):